Which is best for your family – our Unit Program Tools or Daily Lesson Plans? Here’s what you need to know.

 The most important difference between these two programs is you.

-You may still need to learn this about yourself, but you have a teaching style you’re most comfortable with.
-And it may change as you discover more about homeschooling, teaching, your kids, and yourself.
-But start where you are right now.
+But you have a teaching style you’re most comfortable with.
+And it often changes as you discover more about homeschooling, teaching, your kids, and yourself.

-You’d prefer our Unit Program Tools if…
+You’d prefer our Unit Study Tools if…

 - You want to be free to take your time and go down rabbit trails as they appear.

-- You appreciate the included Teacher’s Manual to teach you how to pick out copy work, spelling, and vocabulary words.
+- You appreciate the included Teacher’s Manual to teach you how to pick out copywork, spelling, and vocabulary words.

 - You also love that all of your children can study the same history period at the same time.
 Finally!

-Related Post: What comes with Daily Lesson Plans?
+Related Post:Â What comes with Daily Lesson Plans?

 You’d prefer our Daily Lesson Plans if…